Covered California Begins Open Enrollment Period for 2022

 Covered California says if everyone chose the cheapest plan, more than 70% of consumers would pay less than $10 per month.

 Twelve insurance companies will sell plans on Covered California for 2022.
-How many choices you get depends on where you live.
+How many choices you get depend on where you live.
 Covered California says everyone will have at least two options.

 More than 12.2 million people are enrolled in state and federal marketplaces across the country, including 1.6 million in California.